 Gradually, a significant increase in gender units established throughout public administrations has been observed, although these persist with important limitations in terms of their authority, resources and capacity.
 They have been conceived as specialized bodies within public and private organizations to ensure that gender equality and human rights are fundamental pillars in decision-making and administrative and substantive actions of each institution.
-For their effective operation, it is important to clearly define their functions, assign budgets, train assigned personnel, and facilitate the coordination and articulation of these gender units with the different areas to which they provide support.

 3. Where Are We?
 Mainstreaming 25 years After Beijing: Challenges, Lessons Learned, and Opportunities

-3.1 Principal Obstacles to Mainstreaming
+3.1.
+Principal Obstacles to Mainstreaming